Danillora/drb.github.io/_pages/cv.md

 # Additional Courses and Information
 - Collaborating member of the Métodos em Pauta (Methods on the Agenda) initiative
   - Academic initiative that seeks to contribute to the debate on causal inference in Political Science and related areas.

+- Coordinator of the 1st Cultural Census of Pernambuco
+  - Conducting the mapping of cultural producers and cultural spaces through the Cultural Indicators Observatory of SECULT-PE.

+- Cultural Projects Analyst
+  - Analyst of cultural projects under the Paulo Gustavo Law (LPG) and the Aldir Blanc National Policy (PNAB).